 Before you begin changing the flat, be sure to turn off your engine and apply the emergency brake.
 You should also place wheel wedges behind the wheels opposite of the side that’s being raised to keep your car from rolling.

+Grab your jack and prepare to lift your vehicle.
 Your owner’s manual should have instructions on where to secure the jack and how to use it.
 Crank it up until you have enough room to change the tire.

 Align your spare tire with the wheel bolts and add the lug nuts.
-Tighten the lug nuts (clockwise) enough to secure the tire, but not completely tightened.
+Tighten the lug nuts clockwise enough to secure the tire, but not completely tightened.

-Congratulations – you’ve successfully changed a flat tire!
+You have successfully changed a flat tire!
 Just remember that smaller spare tires should not be driven on for long distances, so be sure to get a new tire as soon as possible.

 If you neglect to change the smaller spare tire (commonly referred to as a “donut”), and continue to drive on it for long distances or high speeds, it’s possible that the tire can blow out during operation and can be extremely dangerous for you and those around you on the road.

 DriveSmart Will Always be There for You